LaunchCodeEducation/lchs/src/chapters/more-flask/better-ux.rst

    UX deals with how the user feels when interacting with the device.

-Flask gives us the tools to make a decent UI, like the navigation menu we created on the previous page.
+Flask gives us the tools to make a decent UI, like the navigation menu we created on a :ref:`previous page <page-navigation>`.
 However, besides making sure that the links all work, we must also think about the placement of the menu on the page.
 Right now, the menu appears below any HTML inserted into the base template.
 Since each page has a different amount of content, the location of the menu changes after we click a link.
 This weakens our UI design, which affects the UX.

 .. admonition:: Try It!